 However, pure shea butter may feel a little bit greasy for some people.
 It can feel quite thick on the skin

 Raw shea butter can be more difficult to find.
 A good alternative is unrefined shea butter.
 This type is produced by melting the shea butter and sifting it to remove impurities.

 It still didn’t undergo too much processing so it will also be as effective and easier to find.

 If you see refined shea butter, it simply means that there are additives such as preservatives and chemicals in it.
 The additives help preserve the shea butter and neutralize the scent and color of the raw shea butter.

-Then, there are also the ultra-refined types, which you will usually see on the various beauty products.
+Then, there are also the ultra-refined types, which you will usually see on various beauty products.
 They are still effective moisturizers but the healing properties could be lessened due to the processes it undergoes.

 With whatever shea butter product you choose to use, make sure that you don’t just put it on the stretch marks area.
 It would be better to massage the skin.